dandroos/project-good-boy/dogs/2022-08-30-tysaon/index.md

     pet.
 He doesn’t ask for much – some cuddles, good food and a nice walk are all he needs.
 sociability:
-  dogs: Yes
+  dogs: TBC
-  cats: Yes
+  cats: TBC
-  children: Yes
+  children: TBC
 ---